 - Kicking Ass in All Her Finery: Is usually shown wearing a tiered dress.
 As some flashbacks suggest, this doesn't seem to stop her from wearing them to battle.

 - Somewhat downplayed as the dress in question appears ripped in an implied battle scene as well (although this was in silhouette).
+Also, she usually wears armor on top of these outfits.

 - Making a Splash: Varuna-attribute magic allows one to control and freeze water.
 One wonders why.